 Investment Portfolio.
 The Fund intends to allocate at least 80% of its assets to private equity investment interests of any type ("Investment Interests").
 The Fund allocates substantially all of its assets to Investment Interests sponsored or managed by Kohlberg Kravis Roberts & Co.
-L.P. or an affiliate (collectively, "KKR"), Vista Equity Partners Management, LLC or an affiliate (collectively, "Warburg Pincus" and with KKR and Vista, the "Core Independent Managers").
+L.P. or an affiliate (collectively, "KKR"), Vista Equity Partners Management, LLC or an affiliate (collectively, "Vista"), or Warburg Pincus LLC or an affiliate (collectively, "Warburg Pincus" and with KKR and Vista, the "Core Independent Managers").
 The Fund is in the process of transitioning its portfolio such that upon conclusion of this transition period, the Fund intends to (i) allocate approximately one-third of the value of its Investment Interests to each Core Independent Manager and (ii) invest approximately 10% of its total assets in more liquid securities for cash management purposes.
 The Fund may at any time determine not to allocate its assets to the Core Independent Managers and, instead, may determine to allocate its assets to Investment